GenomicMedLab/variation-normalizer-manuscript/README.md

 Small output files can be found in this repo.
 Larger files can be found in our public s3 bucket: `s3://nch-igm-wagner-lab-public/variation-normalizer-manuscript/`.
 There are notebooks that provide functions for programmatically downloading files from the s3 bucket.

-After running these notebooks, users will be able to create figures such as this that demonstrate the results of this analysis.
+After running the notebooks, users will be able to create figures such as these that demonstrate the results of the analysis, such as the below figure.

-Variant normalization allows patient data from AACR Project GENIE to be matched to normalized variants in the CIViC, MOA, and ClinVar knowledgebases.
+Variant normalization allows patient data from AACR Project GENIE to be matched to normalized variants in the CIViC, MOAlmanac, and ClinVar knowledgebases.

 ![Patient Matching with GENIE](./analysis/genie/variant_analysis/genie_patient_matching.png)